Click on the London underground map to enlarge

 Short London Underground History

 January 10, 1863 is a memorable date for Londoners.
-Then The Underground is placed in operation - the first subway system in the world.
+Then the London Underground is placed in operation - which is the first subway system in the world.
 It is only 5 km long and connects the station "Paddington"and "Faringdon" but the first day 40,000 passengers used the underground transport.
 Today, 12 lines with total length of 408 km and 275 stations knitted the metropolitan in London.

 The first cars of the London's Underground, as known as The Tube, were powered by steam locomotives.
 By 1900 the trains used coal and wood.
 In order not to suffocate the passengers, special container stored the smoke.
 However, It turned out that the tanks are filled very quickly and must be emptied periodically.
 Builders open pits in which the locomotive tanks were emptied, and those shafts were cleverly disguised as houses, but without a roof.

 In 1900 London Underground began to be electrified thanks to the American businessman Charles Yerkes.
 In his project, there were two more lines had to be installed to the first two and they run 650 Volts electricity.
 Thus, apart clean the subway became relatively quiet and much faster.